 In August 2022 the United States adopted the Inflation Reduction Act which refers to the Bipartisan Infra-Structure Law's that provides a definition for Foreign Entities of Concern ("FEOC").
 The United States Government release of the Guidance of FEOC issued on December 1, 2023, which provides clarity and purpose of supporting critical mineral projects that are not owned or controlled by or subject to the jurisdiction or direction of a government of a covered country: China, Iran, Russia, North Korea.
-The Company's Nechalacho rare earth and zirconium deposit is unique in its composition of minerals, large size of deposit, safety of jurisdiction and proximity to the United States.
+The Company's Nechalacho deposit is distinguished by its unique blend of rare earth and zirconium minerals, significant scale, location within a safe jurisdiction, and close proximity to the United States.